Wayne Bowen, Ph.D.

 College of Undergraduate Studies

 UCF is committed to making students’ experience in the General Education Program (GEP) a positive and productive experience.
 It will enable them to connect learning outcomes between foundational and degree program courses.
 Wayne Bowen, Ph.D., Interim Associate Dean for the College of Undergraduate Studies, explains how the GEP enhances teaching and learning.

-Over the past two years, UCF’s College of Undergraduate Studies has worked diligently to lead the development of a new model for general education that will promote student success, leverage and help to institutionalize our Quality Enhancement Plan through an emphasis on integrative learning, and support the development of a genuine sense of community and cohesion among general education students and faculty.
+Over the past five years, UCF’s College of Undergraduate Studies has guided faculty in developing a new model for general education that promotes student success, emphasizes integrative learning, and creates a community among general education students and faculty.

-Students in the refreshed GEP program will see strong connections between and among their courses at the university and their other life experiences, like co-curricular activities, work experiences and community engagement.
-They will be able to connect their earliest coursework at the university with their broader life plans, and their learning will be strengthened through the process.
+Students in the refreshed GEP program will make strong connections between and among their courses at UCF and their other life experiences, like co-curricular activities, work, and community engagement.
+They will connect their earliest coursework at UCF with their post-graduation plans.

 Implementation of the GEP Refresh began in fall 2021 and will continue over the next few years.
 During this time, faculty members will incorporate new learning outcomes and teaching strategies into their courses.
-We expect that all GEP courses at UCF will be aligned with the new approach by the end of the 2021-22 academic year.
+We expect all GEP courses at UCF will align with the new approach by the end of the 2021-22 academic year.

 Integrative General Education Experience

 Five program-level learning outcomes will provide students with a cohesive learning experience that will enable them to plan, connect and reflect as they move through their foundational learning experiences.

 Patricia Farless, Ph.D.

 Annabelle Conroy, Ph.D.